+The Signal Box is open to the public during the afternoons of the first Sunday of every month, excluding January, and the third Saturday of every month, excluding December.
+The site is also open to the public on special dates which will be put on this site.
+Scroll to the bottom of this page for opening dates.
 It is open between 11am and 4pm, and the admission charge is £2.50 per adult (accompanied children under 16 are free) – cash or card payments are available.
 Upgrade your payment to a £3 donation by gift-aid and receive a refreshments voucher as well!
 Members of the Friends of Romsey Signal Box, and special pass-holders, gain free admission.
 Note that the site can also be opened on special days for private groups, please get in touch for more information.

 At the site, there is the signalbox and two pavilions containing various exhibits relating to railway signalling equipment, with a third pavilion being fitted out to become an education facility, which is due to open by 2021.
 We have a small cafe serving hot and cold drinks and cakes/biscuits, and a disabled-accessible toilet.
 The main signalbox has regular demonstrations of the work of a signalman.
 Elsewhere on the site there is a miniature lever frame with full size instruments which is based on the signal box at Cowley Bridge Junction, just outside Exeter.
 On Open Days this can often be seen being operated by a trained signalman (subject to available volunteers).

 Coming by car/bike/on foot